 We live in an exciting time.
 The Internet makes it possible for all sorts of information exchange to occur at speeds that have never been seen before.
 The only major obstacle still in the way is ensuring everyone can access the Internet from any location.
 That’s why stories like the recent ComputerWorld offering, “SpaceX working on micro-satellite network for Internet access” and the LiveScience offering, “Google Invests Billions on Satellites to Expand Internet Access” fascinate me.
 I live in a rural community where the Internet connection options aren’t always the best and certainly not of the high speed variety found in major cities, this is a bit of a downer for people who need it desperately like me!
 In fact I had a look online for some the other day and found one called satellite internet now which comes with high speeds, so I might have to take that into account.
-Anything that helps me work faster and gain access to the Internet with fewer delays and downtime is welcome.
+Anything that helps me work faster and gain access to the Internet with fewer delays and downtime is welcome!

 What astounds me is the assertion in the article that 60 percent of the world still has no Internet access at all, let alone access to more here when it comes to deals.
 I imagine some percentage of the world doesn’t care because it doesn’t have computer access either.
 However, it would be nice if the rest of the world would have a choice at least of accepting or rejecting Internet access as the case might be.

 Of course, Americans (and many other parts of the world) assumes that everyone wants Internet access.
 After having had first hand contact with more than a few groups who are doing just fine without the Internet, I think the assumption is invalid.
 In fact, many of the articles I read in magazines such as National Geographic and Smithsonian tell me that there are cultures that are actively working hard to retain their identity, which doesn’t involve any sort of Internet access.
 Be that as it may, it would still be nice if they could access the Internet sometime in the future, should they wish to do so.